hmrc/assets-frontend/assets/components/header/README.md

 - [last logged in status](#last-logged-in-status)
 - [the language selector](#language-selector)

+## Personal tax account header

+If you are working on a service that is planned to be part of the personal tax account you should use the header used in the [Personal tax account](#)

 ## Header elements

 ### The cookie banner

 #### Current behaviour

 The link to the cookie policy should go to the [HMRC cookie policy](#) page.
 You should add information on service specific cookie information should be added to your services.